k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

->  Note: you can send "format" as one of the parameters when wishes to get the result document in a specific format, ither than the default which is JSON.
+>  Note: You can send "format" as one of the parameters, when you wish to get the result document in a specific format, other than the default format, which is JSON.

 ### Invoking From Broadway

-When calling Graphit from a Broadway, using the Graphit Actor, you can either use the "params" input object or the auto added input parameters.
-The input parameters are added automatically to the actor according to the Graphit definitions, that is - Broadway looks at the Graphit structure and generate them.
+When calling Graphit from Broadway, using the Graphit Actor, you can either use the 'params' input object or the auto added input parameters.
+The input parameters are automatically added to the actor according to the Graphit definitions, that is - Broadway looks at the Graphit structure and generates them.

-When running it, the actor looks first at the input parameters (first level) and if not found, looks at the "params" input argument.
+When running it, the actor first looks at the input parameters (first level) and if not found, it looks at the 'params' input argument.

-In the below example Broadway Graphit Actor calls to a GraphIt file which get2 two input parameters, named "input1" and "input2" and summarizes them.
-The two input parameters usage are demonstrated below:
+In the below example, Broadway Graphit Actor calls to a Graphit file, which get2 2 input parameters, named 'input1' and 'input2' and summarizes them.
+The 2 input parameters usage is demonstrated below:

 <img src="images/invoke_by_bw_input_parameters.png" >